A.D.H.D. Assessment

-Neurodiversity-affirmative A.D.H.D. assessments for certain children and young people from 6-17 years of age with mild difficulties.
-These assessments adhere to best practice standards and will be accepted by state agencies.
+Neurodiversity-affirmative A.D.H.D. assessments are available for children and young people aged 6 to 18 years with mild difficulties.
+These assessments adhere to best practice guidelines and are accepted by public sector agencies.
+Importantly, reports are recognised by the D.E.S. when advocating for important educational accommodations and supports (e.g., R.A.C.E., D.A.R.E.).

 Important Information